yarafe/Test/README.md

 ![FGT-Sentinel Integration-DataFlow](images/FGT-DataFlow.png)

+An alternative method involves directing logs from FortiGate to FortiAnalyzer.
+FortiAnalyzer introduces enhanced support for log streaming to multiple destinations through Fluentd.
+This facilitates log forwarding to public cloud services like Log Analytics Workspace.
-FortiGate utilizes TCP port 514 for communication with FortiAnalyzer and log transmission.
-FortiAnalyzer employs Fluentd as a data collector, responsible for aggregating, filtering, and securely transmitting data via HTTPS to an Azure Log Analytics workspace.
+FortiGate establishes communication with FortiAnalyzer and transmits logs via TCP port 514.
+FortiAnalyzer, leveraging Fluentd as a data collector, adeptly aggregates, filters, and securely transmits data via HTTPS to an Azure Log Analytics workspace.
-The integration of Fluentd with FortiAnalyzer eliminates the necessity for a separate proxy server to install a data collector between FortiAnalyzer and the Azure Log Analytics workspace.
+The seamless integration of Fluentd with FortiAnalyzer removes the need for an additional proxy server, streamlining the installation process of a data collector between FortiAnalyzer and the Azure Log Analytics workspace.
+This approach offers a streamlined and efficient way to manage log transmission and analysis.

 ![FAZ-Sentinel Integration-DataFlow](images/FAZ-DataFlow.png)